How helping homeless young people changes lives

 Sleep Out is a fundraising challenge that can see people camping out with their friends, sleeping out in the office with colleagues or even with your family at home in the garden.
 It won’t be the most comfortable sleep you’ve ever had, what other time can you say you’ve raised money in your sleep?

-Get involved with volunteering
+2) Get involved with volunteering

-Donate food/old clothing
+3) Donate food/old clothing

 If you have any clothes you’re no longer getting use out of or any spare food that you might have, then these can be easily donated.
-Perhaps if buying non-perishable items in the Supermarket on deals where you get one free, consider donating that free item to a local food bank.
+Perhaps if buying non-perishable items in the supermarket on deals where you get one free, consider donating that free item to a local food bank.
 There is also always an opportunity for you to donate clothing, bedding, toiletries and more.

-Start your own fundraising activity
+4) Start your own fundraising activity

 If you’ve got a creative idea rattling around in your brain, what could be more rewarding than seeing that idea come to life?
 It can be silly, sincere, fun or full-on – whatever your idea, Centrepoint can help to provide support and advice around your fundraising idea, so register your idea today!

-What to do if you’re being Impacted by the Cost of Living Crisis
+What to do if you’re being impacted by the cost of living crisis

-It was recently reported that by 2024 the homeless population in England is set to increase by a third.
 If you’re facing difficulties during this time and are concerned about being at risk of homelessness, it is vital that you get in contact with your local council as soon as possible – it is their responsibility to offer you support with finding accommodation, should you require it.
 Local charities will always be on hand to provide the support and advice you need.

 It can feel overwhelming to know what to do and how to help in such trying times.
 Here Centrepoint, it’s our mission to ensure that all young people aged 16-25 who are at risk of homelessness get the support that they need.
 Should you need any help or advice you can get support right now from Centrepoint’s dedicated team.